A. The truth of Jesus' resurrection.

 i.
 Philippians 3:21 repeats Paul's theme: Who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself.

 c.
 Since we will bear the image of the heavenly Man, the best example we have of what a resurrection body will be like is to see what Jesus' resurrection body was like.
 The resurrection body of Jesus was material and could eat (Luke 24:39-43), yet it was not bound by the laws of nature (Luke 24:31, 24:36-37).

 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed; in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.

 b.
 Nor does corruption inherit incorruption: The word corruption does not mean moral or ethical corruption, but physical, material corruption.
-These bodies which are subject to sickness, disease, injury, and one-day decay, are unsuited to heaven.
-Corruption cannot inherit incorruption.
+These bodies which are subject to disease, injury, and one day decay, are unsuited for heaven.
+Corruption can't inherit incorruption.

 c.
-I tell you a mystery: A mystery is simply a thing to be understood by spiritual, rather than by merely human perception.
+I tell you a mystery: In the Biblical sense, a mystery is simply a thing to be understood by spiritual, rather than by merely human perception.
 Paul will tell the Corinthian Christians something they could not have known by reason or research.
 They could not have known this unless God revealed it to them.

 ii.
 "The plain fact is that Paul did not know when these events would take place, and nowhere does he claim to know.
 So when he says we he means 'we believers.'"
 (Morris)